ViciousSquid/Adventure/README.md

 ( or you can download it, execute python main.py and it will serve via HTTP on localhost:5000 )

-Please have fun! make stories and submit them!
+Love Books.
+Love Reading.
+You are welcome to make stories and submit them to be considered for this repo source.

 ![image](https://github.com/ViciousSquid/Adventure/assets/161540961/835df9e4-af52-4059-8773-510c022a6ccf)